 Of course, an estate plan can also be helpful during your later years when you are unable to take care of your finances on your own.
 You can appoint a family member, or another person, to not only manage your finances but ensure you are taken care of.
 Your estate plan can even include specific details of how you want everything done.

 You may think that your family can simply divide your assets amongst themselves after your death.
-But without an estate plan in place, New Hampshire law will determine who receives which assets.
+However, without an estate plan in place, New Hampshire law will determine who receives which assets.
 Your family members won’t get a say.
-And if you didn’t go through the estate planning process, your summer cottage, jewelry, or massive tool collection won’t go to the people you wanted.
+If you didn’t go through the estate planning process, your summer cottage, jewelry, or massive tool collection won’t go to the people you wanted.

 We recommend at least creating a revocable trust to protect you and your heirs.
 This type of trust will ensure you still have access to your property and money throughout your lifetime.
 This trust also lists which heirs receive specific assets upon your death.
 It isn’t difficult to make changes to a revocable trust, so if your situation changes, you will always have options.